 Exploration & Remote Instrumentation by Students

 ERIS (Exploration and Remote Instrumentation by Students) is a student designed and built cabled observatory that serves as an underwater learning facility at the University of Washington (UW).
-Students work with ERIS through a series of courses offered by the UW Ocean Technology Program, through the School of Oceanography.
+Students work with ERIS through Ocean 462.
 ERIS, with its educational mission, enables undergraduate students to design, build, operate, and maintain a cabled underwater observatory that emulates the NSF Ocean Observatories Initiatives (OOI) Regional Cabled Array, by providing for a continuous data-stream for analysis, interpretation, and communication by students.
 From inspiration through implementation, this program is focused on the creation and operation of an underwater science sensor network that is physically located off the dock of the School of Oceanography at UW Seattle Campus.

 Key Science Questions: